Have questions? We're here.

 Mid-afternoon, return to Nice and board the Douglas Mawson, where you enjoy a welcome dinner as you sail the French coastline towards the Italian Riviera.

-The port of La Spezia serves as your base for exploring the series of towns collectively known as the Cinque Terre, which are considered works of art in their own right.
+The port of La Spezia is your base to explore the series of towns collectively known as the Cinque Terre; considered as works of art in their own right.

 Board your private ferry for a picturesque journey to these scenic coastal villages.
 As you glide along the shoreline, your local guide shares the rich history and character of each charming waterfront hamlet.
 Once ashore, there’s time to explore and soak in the atmosphere at your own pace.

-When Italian women give birth, they use the phrase, dare alla luce, which literally means to 'give to the light.'
-It is no coincidence that the Grand Duchy of Tuscany, widely acknowledged as having dragged Europe from the dark days of the Middle Ages into the light, was closely associated with the Renaissance or 'The Rebirth'.
-Rising from the ruins of the Roman Empire, Tuscany flourished into a wealthy trading and banking center, becoming Europe's first capitalist state.
-The Duchy's ruling family, the Medicis, sponsored its artistic scene with fervour.
+When Italian women give birth they use the phrase, dare alla luce, which literally means to ‘give to the light.’
+It is no coincidence that the Grand Duchy of Tuscany, widely acknowledged as having dragged Europe from the dark days of the Middle Ages into the light, was closely associated with the Renaissance or ‘The Rebirth’.
+Rising from the ruins of the Roman Empire, Tuscany flourished into a wealthy trading and banking center becoming Europe’s first capitalist state.
+The Duchy’s ruling family, the Medicis, sponsored its artistic scene with fervor.
 Artists transitioned from tradespeople to celebrities overnight, with da Vinci playing lute at their private parties and Michelangelo befriended by men who would become popes.
-The ruling classes commissioned works of art such as Donatello's Penitent Magdalene, Cellini's Perseus with the Head of Medusa, Botticelli's Birth of Venus, and Raphael's Madonna del Cardellino.
-Throughout the Duchy, art was showcased in piazzas, scattered throughout the streets, and placed at the town hall steps—a form of propaganda and a sign of power for all to see.
+The ruling classes commissioned works of art such as Donatello’s Penitent Magdalene, Cellini’s Perseus with the Head of Medusa, Botticelli’s Birth of Venus and Raphael’s Madonna del Cardellino.
+Throughout the Duchy, art was showcased in piazzas, scattered throughout the streets and placed at the townhall steps.
+A form of propaganda and a sign of power for all to see.

-A selection of 'Italian classics' highlights the wonders of Tuscany on 'Your Choice' experiences today.
+A selection of ‘Italian classics’ highlight the wonders of Tuscany on the ‘Your Choice’ experiences today.

-From Michelangelo to Leonardo di Vinci and Bonanno Pisano to Amerigo Vespucci, your day will be filled with their designs, artworks, and architectural icons.
+From Michelangelo to Leonardo di Vinci and Bonanno Pisano to Amerigo Vespucci, your day will be filled with their designs, artworks and architectural icons.
+Overnight in the port of Livorno to accommodate your shore excursions, with a farewell dinner held onboard to celebrate your Mediterranean voyage.

 Personalize your exploration with the included ‘Your Choice’ experiences.